willhogan11/CollegeOrganiser/README.md

 * **Commits** - I kept regular track of what was being committed and pushed
 * **Branches** - I made a number of branches that used in conjunction with my master branch and allowed for prototype development
 * **Project Management** - I used GitHub for my project management.
 This allowed me to create milestones and track issues associated with them.
 As mentioned above, i used the GitHub integration tool Zen Hub which allowed me to visualise my outstanding Milestones and Issues on a Kanban board.
 This is all held remotely on the GitHub site.

+### Localisation
+All hard coded text values have been removed from the application display and will be injected at runtime.
+This allows for a scalable application that can be changed to fit another countries language criteria, with this another language can be added to the .resw file

 ### Comments
 Each code section has been fully commented to enable other developers to understand my code and who may want to use parts of my project in their own projects, to understand what's going on, but also to help myself in the future should i revisit the application.